 Studies show goji berries may strengthen the immune system, regulate blood sugar, lower cholesterol levels, and reduce blood pressure.

-Kale is packed with vitamins and minerals, including vitamins A, K, C; minerals calcium, copper, magnesium, potassium, iron.
+Kale, a member of the cabbage family, is a versatile and nutritious superfood that can be consumed cooked or raw.
+It is packed with vitamins and minerals, including vitamins A, K, and C; minerals calcium, copper, magnesium, potassium, and iron.

 Plus, true to its superfood status, all these nutrients are packed into a very low number of calories.
 (1 cup of chopped kale contains 33 calories.)
 Kale also contains a plant-based omega-3 fatty acid called alpha-linolenic acid (ALA), known to reduce inflammation and cholesterol levels.